Logging Into Your Virtual Machine

 Important: You may notice a disk on your instance labelled ‘Azure Ephemeral Disk’.
 This is NOT a disk to be used as storage.
 This disk is used for caching to improve performance.

 4. From the Add Disk Device wizard, select the second option, Microsoft Cloud Disk Extender.
 Click Next.

-Provide the service administration account created earlier, to provide access to both the subscription and the storage accounts within the resource group.
+Provide the service principal information (Application ID URL created earlier, to provide access to both the subscription and the storage accounts within the resource group.